All Episodes

 It's over.

-And so we're we're trying to tell him we're doing this for the sake of his presidency, right?
+And so we're trying to tell him we're doing this for the sake of his presidency, right?

 We're opposing the bill because it will hurt him in two years.